Lexington College

-Lexington College was a Catholic women's college located in Chicago, Illinois.
+Lexington College was a Catholic women's college located in Chicago, Illinois, United States.
 The curriculum was focused entirely on hospitality management studies.

 Originally known as the Lexington Institute of Hospitality Careers, the college opened in 1977 and closed in 2014.

 History

 Lexington was founded in 1977 by three Chicago-area laywomen – Helen Healy, Nancy McCormack, and Ann Jans – who were inspired by their affiliation with Opus Dei.
 Before his death in 1973, Opus Dei founder Josemaría Escrivá had encouraged them to start a U.S.-based program to train women in hospitality.
 The school was the US' only women-only hospitality program.

 Lexington was originally named the Lexington Institute of Hospitality Careers, in honor of the street upon which its first campus, in Chicago's West Side, was located.
 In 1993, it received accreditation from The Higher Learning Commission, and in 1995, the name changed to Lexington College.
 By 1998, the college was based at a small campus in Morgan Park that offered three classrooms, one dormitory, a one-room library, a bookstore, and a chapel to serve its approximately 50 students.
 By 2003, Lexington had moved to the West Loop and shared a building with an Opus Dei tutoring center.
 By 2010, it was located in Greektown.

 In May 2014, the president of Lexington College posted a message on the college website announcing the closure of the college at the end of the academic year.

 After Lexington's articles of incorporation were dissolved, all of the transcripts of its students were transferred to the Illinois Board of Higher Education (IBHE).
 Students who had been studying in the Bachelor's degree program were eligible to transfer to Kendall College or Roosevelt University to complete their degrees.